rameshvs/beauty/README.md

-# beauty - make beautiful plots in matplotlib
+# beauty — make matplotlib beautiful

 This module will make your matplotlib plots more beautiful.
 It also includes various utility functions for performing common plot-beautifying tasks (such as removing axes, rescaling axes, etc.).

+Most plotting functions (`plot`, `hist`, `errorbar`, `bar`) automatically change to use the colors specified here, but `scatter` doesn't.
+For `scatter`, you can use `beauty.scatter` just like you would `plt.scatter`.

 By default, it uses LaTeX to render all text.
-This typically causes a slowdown in producing text, especially for the first figure of a session.
+This typically causes a slowdown in producing text (labels, titles, etc.), especially for the first figure of a session.
 You can prevent this by setting the `USE_TEX` flag at the top to `False`.

+In order to get the most out of your plots (especially when using subplots), I recommend calling `plt.tight_layout()` to make matplotlib optimize your plots.

 ### Example:
     import beauty